MileHacker Logo

 • Immigration from mainland France is minimal.
 Standard Schengen checks for non-Schengen arrivals.

-• Ferry terminal is within walking distance of the city center.
+• Ferry terminal is a short walk from the city center.

 • Taxi ranks are available outside the terminal.
 Local buses also serve the port area.